-If you wish us to consider not disclosing your name or allegations in any of these ways, you need to apply to the inquiry for a 'restriction order' as soon as possible.
-Please see the Factsheet on disclosing applicants' evidence, including allegations for more information, and the Protocol on Restriction Orders where you will also find an application form.
+If you wish us to consider not disclosing your name in any of these ways, you need to apply to the inquiry for a 'restriction order' as soon as possible.
+Please see the Protocol on Restriction Orders for more information, where you will also find an application form.